jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Storing a wide range of date+time-stamps of arbitrary precision in a 64-bit number.md

 > Let's have a look at the possible resolution then, for curiosity's sake:
 >
 > When we take [the Big Bang estimate, i.e. the age of the universe](https://www.ncbi.nlm.nih.gov/books/NBK230211/) worst-case value at 20 billion years BP, then we'd need $\lceil log_2( 20 \text{ billion} ) \rceil = \lceil log_2( 20 * 10^9 ) \rceil = 35$ bits.
 > Assuming our worst-case design, i.e. using $bit_{62}$ instead of $bit_{63}$, that still would leave us $62 - 35 - 4_{\text{precision bits}} = 23$ bits for the within-the-year stuff.
-Which we can do either as a set of bitfields,, or as a continuous numeric range.
+Which we can do either as a set of bitfields or as a continuous numeric range.
 In the latter case, we'ld want to encode *presence-or-absence* for each date/time part as we have for the other range, and since we don't have "magic values" when we don't have bitfields, that's going to cost a couple of extra bits.
 > But before we do that, let's see what the maximum is we can squeeze into those 23 bits:
-> $2^{23} / ( 366 \times 24 \times 60 ) \approx 15.9$, meaning we have (almost) 4 bits left which represent *seconds*, i.ee. we can encode to within a single *minute* of time without a fuss!
+> $2^{23} / ( 366 \times 24 \times 60 ) \approx 15.9$, meaning we have (almost) 4 bits left which represent *seconds*, i.e. we can encode to within a single *minute* of time without a fuss!
 > Now we introduce those extra *presence-or-absence* bits alongside with that, resulting in a slightly lower resolution: assuming we signal *month*, *day*, *hour* and *minute*, that's 4 bits less, giving us $2^{19} / ( 366 \times 24 \times 60 ) \approx 0.9948$, i.e. we'ld *still* be able to encode the date/timestamp to (almost) within the *minute* precise.
 All the way to the Big Bang.
 Now that's an *insane range & accuracy*.
 >
 > I *like* it!  😈